smeade/sandbox-015-caching/README.md

 Demo Heroku app is [here](http://sandbox-015-caching.herokuapp.com/).

 ## Notes
+* Uses key-based cache expiration.

+    Note the use of `touch: true` to ensure that updates to child objects create a new cache key

+        class Review < ActiveRecord::Base
+          belongs_to :product, touch: true
+        end

-1. To use caching in local dev:
+2. To use caching in local dev:

         config.action_controller.perform_caching = true

-2. To use caching on Heroku:
+3. To use caching on Heroku:

         heroku addons:add memcachier